AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     sign), it will be saved as `int`; if it also contains a decimal point, it will be saved as a `float`; otherwise, it will be saved as a `string`.

+    The name of the variable must be in the form of an "identifier" (a sequence of alphanumeric characters and underscores, starting with a letter or underscore).

     This command was added in OIIO 2.4.0.

     Examples::